Movesense Boosts the Rise of Medical Wearables

 Sports wearables and fitness watches are a good starting point for new medical devices.
 They are designed for active daily use, optimized for usability and visual appeal, and include various generic features that make them interesting to consumers with and without health-related needs.
 Most of them are just lacking the specific health functionality and the medical certification.

 Movesense bridges the gap between consumer wearables and medical devices

 Movesense is an open device platform for developing new wearable products for health, wellness, and sports.
 Its core is a programmable movement, heart rate and ECG sensor that is available both as a medical and a non-medical version.
 The sensors are designed and manufactured in Finland, and they come with a set of free developer tools and sample code that allow innovators to turn their ideas and insights into commercial products without having to worry about hardware development.

-With roots in cutting-edge sports technology, Movesense brings the benefits of lightness, extreme durability, comfortable wear, and ease of use to the world of medical devices, where these features have not traditionally been self-evident.
+With roots in cutting-edge sports technology, Movesense brings the benefits of lightness (weight 9.4g/0.33oz with battery), high durability (water and impact resistance), comfortable wear, and ease of use to the world of medical devices, where these features have not traditionally been self-evident.

 The Movesense Medical sensor is certified as a Class IIa medical device accessory in accordance with the EU medical device directive 93/42/EEC.
 It can be programmed with custom functionality and accompanied with a host device and application that visualizes and further analyses the sensor data.

 For developers aiming for a new commercial health product, the existing, medically certified hardware is a big step toward a finished product.
 It significantly speeds up both the development and the certification process of the complete solution and reduces the product development investment required.
 The flexible manufacturing process of Movesense ensures that the sensor is available in small quantities for prototype projects and in large volumes for mass market.
 Custom branding is available from as low as 100 pieces.